microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 The rendering of the template on the `ElementController` is by the `renderTemplate` method which is called during the `ElementController.connect` method which is triggered by `HTMLElement`s `connectedCallback` lifecycle.

 The `renderTemplate` identifies the Custom Element, and the shadow root associated with the Custom Element.
 This then places a rendering of the template (an `ElementView`) onto the internal `view` of the controller.
-When creating the `ElementView`/`HTMLView` using the `ViewTemplate.render`, the `Compile.compile` identifies a `DocumentFragment` either by using an existing `<template>` tag, or creating one to wrap the contents of the shadow root.
+When creating the `ElementView`/`HTMLView` using the `ViewTemplate.render`, the `Compile.compile()` method identifies a `DocumentFragment` either by using an existing `<template>` tag, or creating one to wrap the contents of the shadow root.
 A new `CompilationContext` is created and the `compileAttributes` function is called, this results in the replacement of the placeholder attributes initally set-up during the pre-render step with their values if a value has been assigned.
 The factories with the associated nodes identified are then passed to the context.
 The view then binds all behaviors to the source element.
 The `CompilationContext.createView` is executed with the `DocumentFragment` as the root, and returns an `HTMLView`.
 This `HTMLView` includes an `appendTo` method to attach the fragment to the host element, which it then does.
 It should be noted that the compiled HTML is a `string`, which when set on the `DocumentFragment` as `innerHTML`, this allows the browser to dictate the creation of HTML nodes.

 ### 🔄 **Lifecycle**: Component is disconnected